jnjosh/JJAFAcceleratedDownloadRequestOperation/README.md

 [JJAFAcceleratedDownloadRequestOperation video](http://jsh.in/KfBi)

+## TODO ##

+Still a lot of work to do before this is fully useful.

+- Add Resume support for when the download is paused
+- Error handling for when the worst happens
+- Test with (and create progress view for) AppKit downloading on OS X
+- Lots of testing

 ## JJChunkedProgressView ##

 This project also contains `JJChunkedProgressView` which allows you to update progress for different parts of a download operation.
 Potentially needs to be broken out into it's own project.
 It does support UIAppearance on: